-Testing, or at least sample collection, is becoming more prevalent in our region, but there are still several hoops that potential patients must jump through.
+Testing, or at least sample collection, is becoming more prevalent in our region, but there are still several hoops through which potential patients must jump.

 Virtually all hospitals and clinics require a doctor’s referral and an appointment made with the organization that will collect a sample and have it tested.
 If you suspect you may have the coronavirus, call your primary care provider first.
 If you don’t have a doctor, call your local health department.
 They will tell you where to go and whom to call.

 Here is a list of the places we know that are testing.
 It will be updated as more information becomes available.